Supriyono Salimin

-Supriyono Salimin (born 10 August 1981) is an Indonesian footballer who played as full-back.
+Supriyono Salimin (born 10 August 1981) is an Indonesian former footballer who played as full-back.

 Club career

 He started his career in the season 1999-2000, with PSIS Semarang.
 In 2001, he moved to PSMS Medan, playing 2 seasons.
 He got his first national team call-up whilst with this club in 2002.
 In 2003, he returned to Java with Persikota Tangerang.
 He was then loaned to Persipasi Bekasi for 6 months.

 In 2005, he signed a 2-year contract with Persita Tangerang.
 In the 2007 Liga Indonesia Premier Division he played for Persmin Minahasa, enjoying 30 matches and scoring 2 goals.
 After the team folded because of financial problems, he moved to Persija Jakarta.